-The remaining two core courses, Social Issues in Interactive Media and Games and Philosophy and Ethics of Computer Games both address non-technical aspects of game students.
+Social Issues in Interactive Media and Games and Philosophy and Ethics of Computer Games both address non-technical aspects of game studies.
 The goal is that these courses will sensitize the students to these issues revolving around game development and game play, and the experience will allow the students to consider these issues in their own efforts to develop games and other interactive media.